-The Land of Lincoln is also a land of cars.
-Ford and Fiat Chrysler have assembly plants in the state, and more than 700,000 vehicles rolled off their factory floors in 2014.
-But whether residents are driving a Dodge Dart or a Ford Taurus, they’ll need Illinois car insurance.
+The Land of Lincoln is also a land of cars, with several major assembly plants in the state.
+But whether residents are driving a Dodge Dart or a Ford Taurus, they'll need Illinois car insurance.
 Read on to understand what Illinois requires by way of insurance and what the state is doing to protect its drivers.

 Illinois Vehicle Insurance Requirements

 Illinois requires drivers to carry liability coverage to protect other drivers and their property.
-Insurance policies must also include uninsured/underinsured motorist coverage, meaning that if you’re hit by an uninsured driver who is at fault, your medical bills will be covered up to the limits you’ve set.
-That extra level of protection could come in handy, because as of 2012, 13.3 percent of drivers in Illinois were estimated to be uninsured — slightly above the national average.
+Insurance policies must also include uninsured/underinsured motorist coverage, meaning that if you're hit by an uninsured driver who is at fault, your medical bills will be covered up to the limits you've set.
+That extra level of protection could come in handy because around 13.7 percent of drivers in Illinois are estimated to be uninsured — slightly above the national average.

 Who Needs Vehicle Insurance in Illinois?